-14) CLR_CMOS (Clearing CMOS Jumper)
+13) CLR\CMOS (Clear CMOS Jumper)

 Use this jumper to clear the CMOS values (e.g. date information and BIOS configurations) and reset the CMOS values to factory defaults.
-To clear the CMOS values, place a jumper cap on the two pins to temporarily short the two pins or use a metal object like a screwdriver to touch the two pins for a few seconds.
+To clear the CMOS values, use a metal object like a screwdriver to touch the two pins for a few seconds.

-Open: Normal

-Short: Clear CMOS Values
+- Open: Normal - Short: Clear CMOS Values

-- Always turn off your computer and unplug the power cord from the power outlet before clearing the CMOS values. - After clearing the CMOS values and before turning on your computer, be sure to remove the jumper cap from the jumper.
-Failure to do so may cause damage to the motherboard. - After system restart, go to BIOS Setup to load factory defaults (select Load Optimized Defaults) or manually configure the BIOS settings (refer to Chapter 2, "BIOS Setup," for BIOS configurations).
+- Always turn off your computer and unplug the power cord from the power outlet before clearing the CMOS values. - After system restart, go to BIOS Setup to load factory defaults (select Load Optimized Defaults) or manually configure the BIOS settings (refer to Chapter 2, "BIOS Setup," for BIOS configurations).

-15) BAT (Battery)
+14) BAT (Battery)